My name is Sadie and I am a DIY-er, cook, craft artisan, the starter of many projects, and the finisher of some.

 How to Read Your Customers

-There are people who are more grumpy when they come into the store and walk in not wanting to talk to you at all.
+Some people are more grumpy when they come into the store and walk in not wanting to talk to you at all.
 These people are tougher to crack.
-If they push you away on the first approach give them their space.
-When you constantly stalk customers who do not want your help they will often end up leaving because they feel uncomfortable or that you are just trying to get some money out of them.
+If they push you away on the first approach, give them their space.
+When you constantly stalk customers who do not want your help, they will often end up leaving because they feel uncomfortable or that you are just trying to get some money out of them.
 The best thing to do in this situation is to back off and wait until they find a product they seem interested in.
-You can then approach them and say "I see you are looking at ____.
+You can then approach them and say, "I see you are looking at ____.
 This is a great product for____.
 Have you ever used it before?".
-If they open up to you this is the time to start a conversation and move in on the sale.
-If they seem annoyed that you are talking to them then leave them alone for the rest of the time they are shopping or you might lose them.
+If they open up to you, this is the time to start a conversation and move in on the sale.
+If they seem annoyed that you are talking to them, then leave them alone for the rest of the time they are shopping, or you might lose them.

 The Benefits of Being a Good Sales Associate